informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

-Most importantly, a validator set trait must facilitate computing `voting_power_in` for a Commit, which means it needs to expose some way to determine the voting power of the validators that signed.
-Note, however, that this functionality is not used by the light client logic itself - it's only used by the implementation of Commit within the `voting_power_in` method.
-Hence, further abstraction may be warranted to eliminate the need for such a method.
-For instance, perhaps ValidatorSet could be an associated type of Commit, and then implementations of Commit would specify their ValidatorSet and how they verify signatures.
+Most importantly, a validator set trait must facilitate computing `voting_power_in` for a Commit, which means it needs to expose some way to determine the voting power of the validators that signed, since voting power is not found in the commit itself.
+We do this using a `validator` lookup function that takes a validator Id and returns the validator.

-In the meantime, we use a ValidatorSet trait that exposes a lookup method for fetching validators by their Id.
 An associated validator type (below) can then expose it's voting power and a method for verifying signatures.
 Implementations of Commit can use this to determine the voting power of the validators that signed.